lsst-sqre/sqr-000/index.rst

 .. _implementation:

-Proof of concept implementation
+Proof of Concept Implementation
 ===============================

-We released a mininum-viable product for creating publishing tech notes.
+We released a minimum-viable product for creating and publishing technotes.
 Authors can create a technote by following the instructions at https://github.com/lsst-sqre/lsst-technote-bootstrap.

-Project Automation
+Project automation
 ------------------

 `lsst-technote-bootstrap`_ is built around the cookiecutter_ Python project.